terraware/terraware-server/KEYCLOAK.md

 |`TERRAWARE_KEYCLOAK_REALM` | The name of the Keycloak realm that contains terraware-server user information.
 If you followed the instructions to create a local Keycloak instance then this will be `terraware`.
 |`TERRAWARE_KEYCLOAK_CLIENT_ID` | The client ID terraware-server will use to make Keycloak API requests.
 If you followed the instructions to create a local Keycloak instance, then this will be `dev-terraware-server`.
 |`TERRAWARE_KEYCLOAK_CLIENT_SECRET` | The secret associated with the client ID.
+|`TERRAWARE_KEYCLOAK_API_CLIENT_ID` | The Keycloak client ID that terraware-server API clients will use to generate access tokens.
+If you followed the instructions to create a local Keycloak instance, then this will be `api`.
+|`TERRAWARE_KEYCLOAK_API_CLIENT_GROUP_NAME` | The name of the Keycloak group to add newly-created API client users to.
+The default is `/api-clients`.
+If you chose a different group name when you were setting up Keycloak, you'll need to set this.
+Note that because Keycloak group names are hierarchical, the value must start with `/`.
+|`TERRAWARE_KEYCLOAK_API_CLIENT_USERNAME_PREFIX` | A prefix to put at the beginning of the Keycloak usernames of API client users.
+The default is `api-`.
+This is to make the users easy to identify in the Keycloak admin console.

 If you're launching the server from the command line (including using Gradle) you can set these in your shell.